brevzin/cpp_proposals/2806_do_expr/do-expr.md

 If no `do_return` statement appears in the body of the `do` expression, or every `do_return` statement is of the form `do_return;`, then the expression is a prvalue of type `void`.

-Falling off the end of a `do` expression behaves like an implicit `do_return;` - if this is incompatible the type of the `do` expression, the expression is ill-formed.
+Falling off the end of a `do` expression behaves like an implicit `do_return;` - if this is incompatible with the type of the `do` expression, the expression is ill-formed.
 This is the one key difference with functions: this case is not undefined behavior.
 This will be discussed in more detail later.

 This makes the pattern matching cases [@P2688R0] work pretty naturally: